-Glenn Gould School (The Royal Conservatory of Music)
+• Glenn Gould School of the Royal Conservatory

 “A pianist of unbounding sensitivity” (Gramophone); “He represents a vanishing tradition that favors inner expression and atmosphere over showmanship and bravura” (Chicago Tribune); “Impeccable technique and musicality… it would be hard to imagine better performances” (Sunday Times, London); “This artist has the kind of flawless touch that makes an audience gasp” (The Washington Post); “Exquisite playing” (The New York Times).